MKelm/pcms-geomaps/readme.txt

 Move "gmaps_markers.xsl" to your template folder.

 *CSS*
-Add this div classes to your css stylesheet (you can modify their content): div.geoMap {
+Add this css code to your stylesheet: div.geoMap {
 	width: 640px;
 	height: 480px;